GabrielDornelles/Softstarter-stm32f446re/README.md

 the kart speed through serial to Stm32f446re.
 And also the main interface we used to control the climbing and descent times of the motor on soft_interface (there's only the .cs files but its simple windows form application).

+Most of the eletronic part was built by Vitor Bierhals.
 interface:
 https://imgur.com/qLEbGLH